yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

      - Description
      - Count of user liked and shared
      - Like button and Share button
-   - At the bottom, a section for my recommended news will be displayed, showing 3 recommended headline posts based on the user's reading history.
+   - At the bottom, a section for my recommended news will be displayed, showing 3 recommended headline posts based on the user's like.
-6. My Reading History
-   - A separate menu that displays a list of news posts that have been read, sorted from the most recent.
-   - Each post can be clicked to display its details.
+   - if user not subscribed or only have expire subscription show only little bit post. and than have path to subscription plan payment
-7. Get Subscription Plan Payment
+6. Get Subscription Plan Payment
-   - In one transaction, the user can only upgrade/buy a subscription.
+   - In one transaction, the user can buy subscription for one month or a year to be premium user.
-   - Users can buy recurring subscriptions that will add quotas and increase the subscription validity period by 1 month.
-   - Users can enter a voucher code available in My Profile > Voucher tab before making a payment.
    - Payment will be made via QR generate.
    - If successful, it will redirect to the application and display an invoice and a success dialog.
 The subscription status will be processed.
    - If it fails, it will be redirected to the application and keep on the order/payment page showing a failure to pay dialog.
 The subscription status becomes waiting payment.
-8. Promo Referral Program
-   - If the user shares a referral code and invites someone to register and spend a subscription above 100,000, the user will get a voucher of 25,000.
-   - If the user shares the referral code and the person invited registers and buys posts above 200,000, the user will get a voucher of 50,000.
-   - If the user shares the referral code and invites someone to register and purchase posts above

- 250,000, the user will get a voucher of 75,000.
-   - Each user can only use a maximum of 1 voucher from each category (25k 1x, 50k 1x, 75k 1x).
-   - The validity period of the vouchers is 1 month from the reward given.
-If it is over, the vouchers will be forfeited and cannot be used.
-9. My History Subscription Menu
-   - Displays a list of the history of subscriptions that have been purchased.
-   - If the user makes a subscription transaction within 1 month with a nominal value above 50,000, they will get a glass mug gift (as long as supplies last).
-   - If within 1 month the user makes a subscription transaction with a nominal value above 150,000, they will get a coffee gift (as long as supplies last).
-   - If the user makes a subscription transaction within 1 month with a nominal value above 200,000, they will get a gift coffee brewing tool (as long as supplies last).
-   - Users can only get each gift in a maximum of 3 categories each month if qualified as per the above requirements, and the next month will be reset again.

-10. My Profile Menu
+7. My Profile Menu
     - A menu that can be accessed by the user to display the reward profile obtained from the application.
-    - Displays personal information, including name, username, email, phone number, address, and referral code.
+    - Displays personal information, including name, username, email, phone number, and address.
-    - The referral tab displays a list of referrals from users who have successfully registered.
-    - The referral tab also displays spending information from users who become referrals.
-    - The vouchers tab displays a list of vouchers owned by the user, sorted from valid to expired validity that will expire.
-    - Expired vouchers are displayed separately and cannot be copied, while valid vouchers have a copy code button.
     - The gift tab displays a list of gifts given from the application.
 Each gift can be clicked to display its details, including the status of gift delivery from the system to the user's address.

 ## Technical Requirements